YKawesome/ICSYAK/README.md

 ## About

 **ICSYAK** is a multi-purpose Discord bot designed for UCI students in Computer Science and Informatics classes.
 Originally built for ICS 6B and 6D, it has since expanded to support over a dozen courses across five quarters.
-The bot solves a key pain point: many instructors moved away from Discord to Ed Discussion or Piazza, leaving students out of the loop.
-ICSYAK brings that critical information *back* to Discord, with a full suite of features that automate, track, and notify.
+The bot solves a key pain point: many courses use Ed Discussion or Piazza as their official course forums, but students form large yet unofficial Discord communities.
+ICSYAK brings critical information *into* to Discord, with a full suite of features that automate, track, and notify.

 ---